 Josh didn’t have any solutions for me (he’s no theologian, after all).
 But he did listen to me without interruption, let me cry, and assured me it was okay to be angry and have doubts.
 He didn’t use any scare tactics or recite any Bible verses to try and “bring me back.”

 For a while, we were alternating Sundays at two different churches: his evangelical one, and my Episcopal one.
 We were both mutually uncomfortable when it was the other’s turn to be a visitor, but what’s marriage without a little self sacrifice?

 I should mention that this sort of compromising is a lot easier when you and your spouse belong to two denominations under the umbrella of the same religion.
 If you don’t, that leads me to suggestion number three…

 Find something spiritual you can do together

 We attend a young adult small group on Thursday nights at that same evangelical church, but those meetings are a lot more laid back than the Sunday morning service, and have people there our own age.
-Much as I love Episcopal tradition, every church I’ve visited in our area boasts a congregation that appears to be 50 years and older.
+Much as I love Anglican tradition, every church I’ve visited in our area boasts a congregation that appears to be 50 years and older.
 Nothing wrong with that, but having friends your own age is important.